mamonaco1973/mycorpus-docs/faq.md

 ### How do I set up automatic corpus updates?

 Use the GitHub Corpus Repo or GitLab Corpus Repo source pointing to a repository that your team maintains.
 When documents in the repository are updated, the next corpus build will pick them up automatically.
 Administrators can trigger a build at any time from the corpus detail panel.
+On Pro and Business plans, corpus builds can also be scheduled to run automatically on a recurring basis.

 ---